Amos47/2400/Chapter3/Ch03_Basics.md

 ![SDLC Phases](https://raw.githubusercontent.com/robertriordan/2400/master/Images/rup_cycle.png)

 Time for a little bit of unpacking here.
 The RUP process (this is the same as UP, don't get confused) is divided into *Disciplines*, which are akin to SDLC stages and they are listed down the left axis.
 Specific work is done by specialists in each stage.
 Business Analysts are busy in the Business Modelling phase.
 Systems Analysts and Designers are busy in the Analysis and Design phase.
 Testers are testing when the time comes.
 And so on.
 So it's no different from any other development effort - just slightly different terminology.
-And note they map *roughly* onto the *Activity Phases* of the generalised Agile process map in Figure NA above.
+And note they map *roughly* onto the *Activity Phases* of the generalised Agile process map in Figure NATP above.
 So we're getting somewhere...

-So that's the horizontal dimensions defined, named *Disciplines*.
+So that's the horizontal dimensions defined: named *Disciplines*.
 Let's turn our attention to the vertical dimensions, or *Phases*.
 Highest level, there are four phases to development in RUP with Software Development Life Cycle stages to explain:

 1. Inception - Problem definition and solution imperatives
 2. Elaboration - Solution features, software requirements and analysis/design